geoffreylitt/convivial-paper/paper.md

 We can evaluate a system for tweaking software along two dimensions.
 First, the technical capability required of the user: is programming knowledge needed?
 Second, the investment required: how much effort must the user invest to make a change?
 Can they casually make a small change, or do they need to make a larger project out of it?
 These dimensions are not orthogonal, but they are distinct.
 For example, setting up a workflow trigger in an end user programming system like [IFTTT](https://ifttt.com/) does not require much technical skill, but it does require leaving the user's normal software and entering a separate environment.
 On the other hand, running a Javascript snippet in the browser console requires programming skills, but can be done immediately and casually in the flow of using a website.

-In addition to requiring no programming skills, Wildcard also aims to support frequent, small modifications.
+In addition to requiring no programming skills, Wildcard supports frequent, small modifications.
 The Wildcard table appears in the course of normal web browsing, to ensure that the tools for modification are close at hand while using the original software.
 Ink and Switch refers to this property as having an "in-place toolchain" [@inkandswitch2019].
 Wildcard also provides live feedback, immediately editing the page in response to user interaction, which gives users confidence in the changes they are making.

-Wildcard also aims to make some valuable changes possible with particularly low effort: for example, sorting a table in a single click, or adding an annotation by filling in a cell.
+Spreadsheets can be used in genuinely useful ways even by someone who has learned only a tiny part of their functionality, e.g. for storing tables of numbers or computing simple sums [@nardi1991].
+This creates inherent motivation to continue using the tool and eventually learn its more powerful features.
+In contrast, many traditional programming systems require an enormous time investment before a beginner is able to create any valuable software.
+Like spreadsheets, Wildcard aims to support genuinely useful actions with little effort: for example, sorting a table with a single click, or adding an annotation by typing into a cell.
 We would expect many Wildcard users to start by using these bits of functionality, before possibly moving on to more complex features like formulas.
-This property is inspired by spreadsheets, which can be used productively even by someone who has learned only a tiny part of their functionality, e.g. for storing tables of numbers or computing simple sums [@nardi1991].
-In contrast, many traditional programming systems require someone to spend days or even months learning complex concepts before being able to create a useful piece of software.

 ## Build for multiple tiers of users